Spanish Fork to Mercer transmission project

 Project overview

-The project will be a new 45-mile-long 345 kV transmission line from the existing Spanish Fork substation in Mapleton, Utah, to the existing Mercer substation in Eagle Mountain, Utah.
+The project will be a new 45-mile-long 345-kilovolt transmission line from the existing Spanish Fork substation in Mapleton, Utah, to the existing Mercer substation in Eagle Mountain, Utah.
 The new transmission line will provide additional capacity to help in serving load growth in Utah while increasing overall system reliability.
 This line will also deliver electricity generated from energy resources, including renewables and thermal resources (wind, gas and coal), while adding the benefits of increased reliability and capacity.

 About the project